Topological comparison theorems for Bredon motivic cohomology: Introduction

 The map in (\ref{equation:equivariantBLconjecturemap}) is induced by a Betti realization functor for the stable $C_{2}$-equivariant motivic homotopy category.
 In fact, the groups on the left hand side of (\ref{equation:equivariantBLconjecturemap}) are represented by a $C_2$-equivariant Bredon motivic cohomology spectrum $\M{A}$, whose Betti realization agrees with the $C_2$-equivariant Eilenberg-MacLane spectrum for the constant Mackey functor $\ul{A}$, cf.~\aref{definition:MBC}, \aref{subsection:topologicalrealization(stable)}, and \aref{thm:realbred}.

-A virtual $C_2$-representation $U$ determines a pair of integers via its dimension and the fixed point dimension.
-Write $\ul{\dim}(U):=(\dim(U), \dim(U^{C_2}))$ for this pair.
-Below we use the usual partial ordering on $\Z\oplus \Z$, namely $(m_1, m_2)\leq (n_1,n_2)$ provided $m_i\leq n_i$, and if $n$ is an integer we write as well $n$ for the pair $(n,n)$.
+A virtual $C_2$-representation $U=a+p\sigma$ has the dimension given by $\dim(U)=a+p$ and $\dim (U^{C _2})=a$.
 The Beilinson-Lichtenbaum comparison theorem says that the comparison map \eqref{equation:BLconjecturemap} is an isomorphism (resp.~ injection) for cohomological degrees less than or equal than the weight (resp.~ weight plus one).
-Our main result, which appears as \aref{theorem:equivariantBLconjecture} below, asserts roughly the same thing but for the comparison map \eqref{equation:equivariantBLconjecturemap}, where cohomological degrees and weights are virtual representations rather than merely integers.
+Our main result, which appears as \aref{theorem:equivariantBLconjecture} below, asserts that the condition of isomorphism depends on the dimensions of the representations and their fixed points.
 A precise statement is the following. \begin{theorem} Let $X$ be a smooth complex scheme of finite type with $C_2$-action.
 Write $V=a+p\sigma$ and $W=b+q\sigma$.
-Then, the comparison map (\ref{equation:equivariantBLconjecturemap}) is an isomorphism for $\ul{\dim}(V)\leq \ul{\dim}(W)$ and an injection when $\ul{\dim}(V)\leq \ul{\dim}(W)+1$. \end{theorem} In particular, in this same range of degrees it follows that $H^{a+p\sigma,b+q\sigma}_{C_{2}}(X,\ul{A})$ is a finite abelian group.
+Then, the comparison map (\ref{equation:equivariantBLconjecturemap}) is an isomorphism for $a+p\leq b+q$ and $a\leq \min\{b,b-q\}$ and an injection when $a+p\leq b+q+1$, and $a\leq \min\{b,b-q\}+1$ for any finite abelian group $A$. \end{theorem}

+The condition $a\leq b-q$ cannot be improved as we can see from \aref{rem}.
+From this theorem it also results that in the above range of degrees it follows that $H^{a+p\sigma,b+q\sigma}_{C_{2}}(X,\ul{A})$ is a finite abelian group.

 We also establish an equivariant version of the Beilinson-Lichtenbaum comparison theorem in the case of smooth real $C_{2}$-schemes of finite type, see \aref{equivBLconjecture}.
 In this case, if $X$ is a finite-type $C_2$-scheme over $\R$, the space of complex points $X(\C)$ has a $C_2\times C_2$-action.
 One copy of $C_2$ acts algebraically through the action on $X$ and the other acts via complex conjugation.
 Thus \aref{equivBLconjecture} is a comparison result which relates $C_2$-equivariant Bredon motivic cohomology of $X$ with $C_2\times C_2$-equivariant topological Bredon cohomology of $X(\C)$.